Wanda Orla-Salmonowicz

 World War II

-In the next few days that followed, she made arrangements with Krystyna, her sister-in-law, who was married to Aleksander Hauke-Nowak, the governor of the Volhynia province.
-They sent a car to fetch the family and bring them to their place in Łuck (then in the eastern part of Poland), as it had not been occupied yet by the German forces (Molotov-Ribbentrop Pact).
+In the subsequent days, she coordinated with Krystyna, her sister-in-law married to Aleksander Hauke-Nowak, the governor of the Volhynia province.
+They arranged for a car to fetch the family and transport them to Lutsk (Łuck), then situated in the eastern part of Poland, which had not yet been occupied by German forces( Molotov-Ribbentrop Pact).

-When Wanda and the children finally arrived in Łuck, the Hauke-Nowaks were preparing to evacuate to Krzemieniec.
-On September 14th Aleksander joined the Polish Government in Exile on the Romanian border.
-His wife Krystyna made her way out of Poland through the Baltic states.
-Before leaving, however, they directed Wanda and her children to a farm nearby.
-On September 17th, the Soviets invaded Poland and the farm was subsequently inspected by Russian army officers.
-The farm owners fled soon after taking all the horses but left behind a horse and a cart for Wanda and the children.
-Wanda had planned to drive the cart back to Warsaw but was stopped by the Soviet army on the road and the family was directed to a detention camp on a potato plantation in Równe.
-This camp was used to gather all who were captured on the roads to send them later to Russia.
-The family reported having heard a lots of shootings during the night across the camp.
+On September 17th, the Soviets invaded Poland, and the farm subsequently came under inspection by Russian army officers.
+The owners of the farm fled shortly after, taking all the horses but leaving behind one horse and a cart for Wanda and the children.
+Initially intending to drive the cart back to Warsaw, they were halted by the Soviet army on the road and directed to a detention camp on a potato plantation in Równe.
+This camp served as a gathering point for those captured on the roads, destined for transportation to Russia.
+Throughout the night, the family reported hearing numerous gunshots echoing across the camp.

-Wanda then decided to take the children back to Warsaw to her mother-in-law’s house in Czerniaków.
-On their way, she paid a Jewish couple to shelter them and cross the Bug River on a little boat in the early hours of the morning.
-They then boarded a train full of Polish soldiers travelling to join the Polish army units in the west and, civilians withdrawing from the Soviet occupation.
-They arrived onto a scenery of destruction – Warsaw had surrendered and was occupied by the Germans.
-She hired a cart at the station and they drove to Czerniaków, not knowing whether the house would still be there as Warsaw was in ruins.
-On arrival, the family was relieved to see just one of the front trees had been knocked down by the bullets and Helena J.Pawlowiczowa was there to give them shelter again.
+Wanda then decided to take the children back to Warsaw, to her mother-in-law’s house in Czerniaków.
+En route, she arranged with a Jewish couple to shelter them for the night and help them cross a river—likely the Bug or the Osława—on a small boat in the early hours of the morning, allowing them to cross the green frontier into Ustyluh (Uściług).
+They then boarded several trains filled with Polish soldiers heading west to join army units and civilians withdrawing from Soviet occupation.
+Arriving in Warsaw, they were greeted by scenes of devastation; the city had surrendered and was under German occupation.
+At the station, Wanda hired a cart and they drove to Czerniaków, unsure if the house had survived the destruction.
+Upon arrival, they were relieved to find that only one of the front trees had been felled by bullets, and Helena J. Pawłowiczowa was there to provide shelter once more.

 Brazil